How to Write the Perfect Cover Letter

 As your cover letter is one of the first things an employer or recruiter sees when looking at your job application, ensure that it highlights your skills and experience in relation to the job role.

-A great cover letter can make all the difference between acquiring an interview or sitting idly by the phone, waiting for that ever-elusive call.
+A great cover letter can make all the difference between landing an interview or sitting idly by the phone, waiting for that ever-elusive call.

 A cover letter is a professional document to accompany your CV, therefore it should be presented in business letter style format.